tldr-pages/tldr/pages/android/getprop.md

 > Show information about adb devices and emulators.
 > More information: <https://adbinstaller.com/commands>.

-- Print information about the Android system properties:
+- Display information about the Android system properties:

 `getprop`